Lucky Strikes (album)

 Lucky Strikes is an album led by saxophonist Lucky Thompson recorded in 1964 and released on the Prestige label.
+The title and cover art are modelled after the cigarette brand Lucky Strikes.

 Reception

 AllMusic awarded the album 4½ stars with its review by Scott Yanow calling it, "a perfect introduction to the talents of the underrated saxophonist Lucky Thompson... the quality is quite high.
 Thompson's soprano solos in particular are quite memorable".